 In February of 1961 Polk County completed an extensive overhaul adding five years

 Nine months of 1962 were spent in the Central Pacific area participating in operations with Joint Force 8 in support of Operation Dominic.
 She operated from Johnson Island, Christmas Island, and other remote island areas.

 The first part of 1963 found Polk County going through another overhaul.
 She then departed for MidPac, returning in May of 1964 to again operate for Commander Amphibious Forces, U.S. Pacific fleet, working out of San Diego.

 (This is where we pick up the story!)

-● A site of interest to all who served in the US Armed Forces: Mesothelioma
+● Two sites of interest to all who served in the US Armed Forces: